Tutorial

 Use the "File" menu to create or open a project.
 When a project is open, the UI is divided into three sections:

-In the Template Settings section, you define the template - a PNG image with blank spots where you'll draw your characters.
+In the Template Settings section, you define the template - an image with blank spots where you'll draw your characters.

 Press the "Preview Template" button at the bottom to see how it looks.
 For a new project, you'll see a grid of transparent squares.
 Each square corresponds to a different character (like "a", "b", "c", etc.), with 95 characters included by default.